Bitmischief/mythweaver/README.md

 - Make sure you've followed the steps above to ensure you have the proper environment variables set, and dependencies installed.
 - Run `docker-compose up --build` to build the containers for the UI and API, and stand up our Postgres database as well.
 - At first, your database will be entirely empty.
-Run `cd api && prisma migrate up` to apply the migrations to the database. _(Make sure you have installed the Prisma CLI first)_
+Run `cd api && prisma migrate dev` to apply the migrations to the database. _(Make sure you have installed the Prisma CLI first)_
-- You can also run `prisma db seed` to seed the database with some initial data. _(Make sure you have run `prisma migrate up` first)_
+- You can also run `prisma db seed` to seed the database with some initial data. _(Make sure you have run `prisma migrate up` first)_.
+You may also need to install ts-node by running: `yarn global add ts-node`.
 - The UI will be available at `localhost:3000`
 - The API will be available at `localhost:8000`
 - The database will be available at `localhost:5432`